-A little more GPS hell took us up and over and through an area devastated by wildfires a few years ago.
+Having entered the US at a small border crossing in Curlew, WA, a little GPS hell took us up and over and through an area devastated by wildfires a few years ago.
 While there are signs of re-growth, it is amazing how long it takes for these forests to grow back.
 We found a campground in Kettle Falls, WA where we were on the shore of Lake Roosevelt, which is created by the Grand Coulee Dam on the Columbia River.

 We pushed through the next day south through Washington and found a campground in Umatilla, OR, again on the shore of the Columbia River.
 We were ahead of the smoke, ahead of our schedule and they had a site for a few days, so we decided to check out the area.